AI Power Tools for EA

 Eight scenarios, one connected toolchain

 AI Power Tools is built around the recurring architecture work that consumes the most time.
-Each scenario has its own skills, its own output shape, and its own landing page with a demo.
-All run through the same toolchain against your existing Sparx EA repository.
+Each scenario has its own skills, its own output shape, and runs through the same toolchain against your existing Sparx EA repository.

 Architects spend more time managing the EA tool than doing architecture work.
 AI Power Tools handles the repository mechanics: turning project briefs into structured models, assigning stereotypes, building diagrams, and validating conformance against your MDG standards as the work progresses.
 The architect focuses on decisions.
 The AI handles the steps.